Edinburgh Napier University Online BA in Business Management Top-up

 The university facilitated online learning environment allows students to network with a global community of learners and communicate with tutors throughout the course of your studies.
 All learning material is available online.
 Students can also complete and submit their module assessments via the online portal by specified submission dates.

 On successful completion of this Bachelor degree top up via distance learning you will be able to secure employment in management related position and job roles in any organization due to the broad spectrum of knowledge gained on business management subjects.

-240 SCQF credits / 120 ECTS credits at SCQF level 8 or equivalent in a related business and/or management topic. (the objective is that the applicant needs to have the basic theoretical knowledge and understanding of principles in financial accounts, marketing and operations)
+The objective is that applicants need to have the basic theoretical knowledge and understanding of principles in business, financial accounts, marketing and operations

 The University will also consider mature applicants on a case-by-case basis taking into account recognition of prior learning (RPL) as mapped and appropriate.